expo/expo/packages/expo-module-scripts/README.md

 }
 ```

-Running `yarn` will now run the `prepare` script which generates any missing files:
+Running `yarn` will now run the `prepare` script, which generates any missing files:
 - [`.eslintrc.js`](./templates/.eslintrc.js) ([docs](https://eslint.org/docs/user-guide/configuring)) this extends [`eslint-config-universe`](https://github.com/expo/expo/tree/master/packages/eslint-config-universe).
-  - Optionally you can customize prettier too: [.prettierrc guide](https://github.com/expo/expo/tree/master/packages/eslint-config-universe#customizing-prettier).
+  - Optionally you can customize Prettier too: [.prettierrc guide](https://github.com/expo/expo/tree/master/packages/eslint-config-universe#customizing-prettier).
 - [`.npmignore`](./templates/.npmignore) ([docs](https://docs.npmjs.com/misc/developers)) currently only ignores the `babel.config.js` in your module.
 You might also want to also add tests and docs.
   - Expo modules use `.npmignore` **instead of** the `files` field in the `package.json`.
-  - (Pro-Tip) Test which files get packaged by running `npm pack`, if you see files that aren't crucial to running the module you should add them to the `.npmignore`.
+  - (Pro Tip) Test which files get packaged by running `npm pack`.
+If you see files that aren't crucial to running the module, you should add them to `.npmignore`.
 - [`README.md`](./templates/README.md) A default template for Unimodule installation.
   - Project docs should try to have relevant emojis in headers because OSS is fun.
   - Use [badges](https://github.com/expo/expo#-badges)